 Absolutely.
-Career Counsellors are available by appointment to help you in all stages of graduate school applications.
+Career Counselors are available by appointment to help you in all stages of graduate school applications.
 They can assist you in exploring your options for further education if you are unsure which program to take.
 Additionally, they can support you in reviewing your personal statements and CVs.

 Our resume review services focus primarily on resume content, not grammar.
 We encourage you to access the help of friends and family in reviewing and editing your resume and cover letter.

 What should I do if I don’t have any work experience to include on my resume/my work experience is not related to the jobs I am looking for?

 If you do not have much, or any, paid work experience to include on your resume, or you feel as though your experience is not relevant to the work you are applying for, you should consider using a skills based resume.
 Ideally, you will create categories on your resume other than work experience which have provided you with transferable skills applicable to jobs, such as volunteer experience, involvement in extracurricular clubs or activities, and relevant coursework and projects.
 On your skills based resume, you will create a skills summary documenting the transferable skills you have acquired from your various experiences.
 You can find the template for skills based resume here.

 Some people will use the terms CV and resume interchangeably, which can be confusing.

 - A CV (Curriculum Vitae) is a specialized document that generally has more extensive details about your academic experiences and skills.
 On a CV you may include public presentations, academic writing and research, publications, thesis information, and professional development.
 CVs are most often used when you have an advanced degree and are seeking employment in academia, including advanced research and post-secondary teaching.
 They may also be used when applying for graduate school, grants, scholarships, and fellowships.
 Due to the extensive information included on a CV, the length is not limited and they may often be much longer than a typical resume.